-(1) For an individual who is already present in the United States (U.S.) on the date the "Derivative T" visa is issued, the date of entry for benefits and services is the notice date on the I-797 form, "Notice of action of approval" of that individual's "Derivative T" visa.
+(a) For an individual who is already present in the U.S. on the date the derivative T visa is issued, the date of entry for benefits and services is the notice date on the I-797 form, "Notice of Action" on the individual's derivative T visa.

-(2) For an individual who enters the U.S. on the basis of a "Derivative T" visa, the date of entry for benefits and services is the date of entry stamped on that individual's passport or I-94 arrival record.
+(b) For an individual who enters the U.S. on the basis of a derivative T visa, the date of entry for benefits and services is the date of entry stamped on that individual's passport or I-94 arrival record.

-The systematic alien verification for entitlements (SAVE) system does not contain information about nonimmigrant alien family members.
-The CDJFS shall not contact the SAVE system to confirm eligibility for benefits.
+The health and human services systematic alien verification for entitlements (SAVE) system does not contain information about non-immigrant alien family members.
+The county agency shall not contact the SAVE system to confirm eligibility for benefits.

 Promulgated Under: 119.03